About Us|Contact Us|Media Centre|News|Careers|Client Area

 If an error occurs with either your name or passport number, the ETA has to be re-issued.
 The re-issued ETA is charged at full price.

-To prevent yourself from becoming unlawful, you will need to apply for another visa before your current one expires.
+To prevent yourself from being in Australia illegally, you will need to apply for another visa before your current one expires.
 It may be possible to acquire a Bridging Visa to prevent this.

 If you stay in Australia once your visa expires you will become an"unlawful non-citizen" and may be detained and later removed from Australia.
 If you become unlawful it could impact on your application for another visa.